mittelmark/pex/speed/README.md

 The concept of memoization  extends  extensive  function calls with a check if that  function was already  called with the same set of  arguments.
 If this is the case, the previously  computed result is returned  instead of re-computing it again.
+This is as well called caching the result.
 If you need more details, here is a [tutorial                                                                   on geeksforgeeks](https://www.geeksforgeeks.org/what-is-memoization-a-complete-tutorial/).